-Once you’ve finished cooking your tapioca pearls you may strain the excess water and place your tapioca pearls in a bowl of simple syrup.
-Strainers like this work the best, those with big holes will make your boba pearls slip right through, we don’t want that now do we?
+Once you’ve finished cooking your tapioca pearls you may strain the excess water.
+And then place your tapioca pearls in a bowl of simple syrup.
+Strainers like this work the best.
+Those with big holes will make your boba pearls slip right through, we don’t want that now do we?
 Typically the syrup can be a mixture of brown sugar and water but you can get creative with it too!
 Some people like to use other sweeteners like maple syrup and honey.

 Now the final steps, putting it all together for our final mango milk tea or mango bubble tea.

 First, we need to mix or blend the mango puree, freshly brewed and cooled green tea, creamer (we love using almond milk), and your handful of ice together.

 The consistency we want is like a slightly runny slushy.
 Typically a few pulses with your blender will do the trick.
 Ultimately, we want the ice to be shredded enough so it’s easy to consume.

 Once you’ve blended the mango bubble tea mixture, grab your favorite glass for bubble tea.

 Add your cooked boba pearls to your glass.
 Pour the rest of the mango green tea mixture into your glass.